 Inclusions: Lunch, Dinner & Overnight Accommodation in Cooktown Single/ Twin/ Double (ensuite)

-After pick-up from your accommodation, we ascend the Lamb Range above Cairns enjoying amazing views over the city and beyond.
-We arrive at the Cairns water catchment area, Copperload Dam and Lake Morris.
-From here our ‘exclusive permit’ allows us to 4WD through the rainforest and river crossings, to view rare King Ferns, one of the earliest vascular plant forms dating back 325 million years.
-We then visit a World Heritage Rainforest Boardwalk where you’ll see giant Strangler Fig Trees.
-We then head to Bob’s Lookout before going to the Palmer River Roadhouse for lunch.
-Continuing north towards Cooktown and the mysterious Black Mountain, we climb some rugged terrain for a visit to Archer Point Lighthouse, a beacon to guide ships along the Great Barrier Reef.
+After pick-up from your accommodation, we ascend the Kuranda Range above Cairns enjoying amazing views through the forest, over the city and the Coral Sea beyond.
+From here our ‘exclusive permit’ allows us to 4WD through the forest and river crossings into the Clohesy River World Heritage Rainforest Boardwalk where you’ll see a giant Strangler Fig Tree.
+We then head through the Rural Service Centre of Mareeba and the small communities of Mount Molloy and Mount Carbine to Bob’s Lookout with sweeping views to the South, stopping for morning tea along the way.
+Leaving the Tablelands behind us we head into the Savannah Country and onto the Palmer River Roadhouse for lunch.
+Continuing north along the Mulligan Highway, past the mysterious Black Mountains, we deviate off the bitumen for a visit to Archer Point Lighthouse, a beacon to guide ships along the Great Barrier Reef.
 From here, we travel into Cooktown and our accommodation.

 Inclusions: Breakfast, Lunch, Dinner & Overnight Accommodation in Cape Tribulation.
 Single/ Twin/ Double (ensuite)